top of page

 and Timeline

-Serving the Community
+Serving the Community for Generations

 Under the stewardship of the Martha’s Vineyard Fishermen’s Preservation Trust, the restored vessel will be used for the educational and cultural enrichment of he community.
 In its restored state, the Little Lady will serve as a historical site for public visits, talks, and hands-on educational experiences, helping to foster a deeper appreciation for local maritime history, and for our local food producers.
 With a commitment to collaborative programming with like-minded organizations, the MVFPT will ensure that the Little Lady will remain relevant and accessible to all.